Donation of personal archive and collection of Leiden Sinologist Robert van Gulik

 Robert van Gulik (1910-1967) studied Sanskrit, Chinese and Japanese at Leiden University and Utrecht University.
 His diplomatic career began in 1935, during which time Van Gulik held various posts, including in China, Japan, Korea and India.
 Van Gulik was fascinated by the tradition of the broad Chinese scholar.
 Throughout his life he tried to practice this tradition by performing seal carving, calligraphy and poetry, playing the classical Chinese musical instrument Qin, and collecting works of art, books, music and other objects.
 Robert van Gulik's publications are diverse and versatile and his pioneering works have influenced the study of China.

 Judge Dee novels

-For most people, the name of Robert van Gulik is inextricably linked to the popular series of detective stories about the historical figure of Judge Dee.
-Van Gulik's fascination started with the book he published in 1949: Dee Goong An, his translation of (half of) an eighteenth-century Chinese detective novel about the judge, living at the time of the Tang Dynasty.
-Van Gulik himself provided the illustrations and cover design for the book, which was published in Tokyo.
-Van Gulik got a taste for this kind of storytelling and decided to breathe new life into the character of Judge Dee.
-In the 1950s and 1960s he published a whole series of new stories about Judge Dee, set in his beloved era of the Ming Dynasty.
-The stories enjoyed great popularity worldwide and are reprinted to the present day.
+The name of Robert van Gulik is inextricably linked to the popular series of detective stories about the historical figure of Judge Dee.
+Van Gulik's fascination started with the book he published in 1949: Dee Goong An, his translation of part of a Chinese detective novel about the judge during the Tang Dynasty (618-907).
+He himself provided the illustrations and the cover design of the book, which saw the light in Tokyo.
+Van Gulik got a taste for it and decided to breathe new life into the character of Judge Dee.
+In the 1950s and 1960s he published a whole series of new stories about Judge Dee, set in his beloved era of the Ming Dynasty (1368-1644).
+The stories enjoyed great popularity worldwide and are still being reprinted.